-Applicants are required to submit the application and all supporting documentation in full by the time and date the round closes.
+Applicants are required to submit their application and all supporting documentation in full by the submission deadline.

 All applications must be submitted using SmartyGrants, the department's online grants administration program.

 New users will need to set up a free online SmartyGrants account.
 If you already have a SmartyGrants account you can login using your existing details.